Proof-of-Archival-Storage

 Else, if

-chunks of the source record corresponding to the indices whereencoded_chunks_used
+extra_chunksthe firstnum_unprovenchunks of the source record corresponding to the indices whereencoded_chunks_usedis not set.

 -